Safeguarding your WiFi Network for Ultimate Protection

 Increased Vulnerability to Attacks

-Unmonitored users on your network can introduce malware and spyware or engage in illicit activities.
-This could potentially compromise your organisation’s security and reputation.
+Having unmonitored users on your network is like having uninvited and unknown guests in your house.
+They can introduce malware and spyware or engage in illicit activities.
+The potential for compromise of your organisation’s security and reputation is well founded and should be seriously considered.

-Employ a strong firewall, intrusion detection, and intrusion prevention systems.
-Regularly scan for suspicious activities on your network.
+Having a managed, strong firewall, ideally with intrusion detection, and intrusion prevention systems is good practice.
+Such devices should regularly scan for suspicious activities on your network and raise alerts with your support system for investigation.

 Comprehensive Security Policies